MOQ, Sampling, and Lead Time: What to Expect from a Low MOQ Golf Apparel Factory in China

 Qiandao Apparel Factory production line for golf apparel with BSCI, ISO9001 and GRS certification icons.

-7) FAQ: MOQ Meaning, Minimum Order Qty, and Small Batch Production
+FAQ: MOQ Meaning, Minimum Order Qty, and Sampling for Small Orders

 What is MOQ (minimum order quantity) in apparel manufacturing?